So you need a letter of recommendation. Am I the best person to write it? Let’s consider it.

 “Who Should Write My Letter of Recommendation?

-I know this is not what you were expecting to find on this page when you emailed me asking me to write a letter of recommendation for you.
-Yo uthought I’d just say yes.
+I know this whole page is not what you were expecting to find here when you (probably) emailed me asking me to write a letter of recommendation for you and I replied giving you this link.
+You thought I’d just say yes.
+Well?
 I wrote this all out because I care about you.

-When I used to teach a full time 4-4 courseload, and thus got to know some students quite well, I used to enjoy writing recommendations and doing what I can to help students onward to the next thing for them.
-This little web guide here is my version of continuing to help you.
-I trust you can see it that way.
+When I used to teach a 4-4 courseload, I got to know some students quite well.
+I used to enjoy writing recommendations and doing what I can to help students onward to the next thing for them.
+I’m not currently in the right position to help you, or I would continue to do that.

 I know it’s sometimes harder for online-only students to form relationships with faculty, and because I offer to stay in touch after our course ends, former students sometimes think I’d make a great reference.
 I wrote this out to explain why I’m not the best letter of recommendation writer for you, and also to hopefully guide you towards figuring out who’s likely to be a better fit.
 I want you to be able to do and to be the things that you value.

-After you identify the faculty who know you and can best support you in this way, I suggest you ask the right people politely (i.e. “Dear Professor” not “Hey there”), recognizing you are asking them to do work for you, right?
-Be clear and concise in your ask.
+After you identify the faculty who know you and can best support you in this way, I suggest you ask the right people politely (i.e. “Dear Professor” not “hi there”), recognizing you are asking them to do work for you, right?
 Explain why you’re asking specifically them (i.e. their multiple roles in your learning journey).
 And don’t ask at the last minute.
 I’m rooting for you.
-If I can help in some other way, email me.
+If I can help in some other way, let me know what you need.